 Places will usually be taken up at the start of the academic year, but by arrangement with the Principal, and in collaboration with the LA and parents, places can be accessed at any time of the year where a student presents with needs which could be met by Purple Oaks Academy.

 Consideration will always be given to the numbers of students in classes/year groups and to the profile of needs already within the class.
+Currently we only have spaces for 6 Reception students from September 2024.

 The academy is suitable for the child’s age, ability, aptitude or special educational needs.